sul-dlss-labs/ld4p-rdf-to-blazegraph/README.md

     `cap dev deploy:run_test`

-## Conversions
+## RDF Loading

-To run the conversion on a deployed system, such as the blazegraph-dev box:
+To run the RDF loader on a deployed system, such as the blazegraph-dev box:

 ```
 cd ~/ld4p-rdf-to-blazegraph/current/